kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Story 1: Distributed Workload

-An engineer runs distributed ML training jobs using a `LeaderWorkerSet`.
-Each replica of consists of one leader and multiple worker pods that run concurrently.
+An engineer is running distributed ML training jobs using a `LeaderWorkerSet`.
+Each replica consists of one leader and multiple worker pods that run concurrently.
 If any pod in a group is evicted, the group fails and must be restarted.

 To protect a long-running job from voluntary disruptions, such as node drain for an upgrade, the user must ensure that some number of training replicas remain available.
 If a disruption is required, it should evict an entire replica group, rather than pods across different replicas.